ucsdwcsng/C-Shenron/README.md

 # C-Shenron: A Realistic Radar Simulator for End-to-End Autonomous Driving in CARLA
+This repository contains the official implementation used for the paper "A Realistic Radar Simulator for End-to-End Autonomous Driving in CARLA".
+The simulator is designed to generate realistic radar data for autonomous driving tasks, enhancing the capabilities of the CARLA simulator.

+## Overview
+C-Shenron is a high-fidelity radar simulation framework integrated with the CARLA simulator, enabling realistic, physics-based radar data generation using LiDAR and camera inputs.
+It supports customizable radar sensor setups and generates data suitable for End-to-End (E2E) autonomous driving pipelines, especially for transformer-based models like Transfuser++.

+Key features:
+- Realistic radar data using physics-based Shenron model
+- Supports multiple radar views (Front, Back, Left, Right)
+- End-to-end integration with imitation learning pipelines
+- Easily scalable data collection and evaluation setup
+- Demonstrated performance gains over LiDAR-camera baselines (+3% Driving Score)

 ## Data Collection
 First we need to generate bash scripts for both starting carla simulator and data collection. `data_generation_bash_scripts.py` will generate the scripts into `Data_Collection_Scripts` directory which has two sub-folders: